daleonpz/Research-Project/chapter2.md

 Camera calibration is a necessary step in 3D computer vision in order to extract metric information from 2D images [@Zhang2004].
 If you hold that box in front of you in a dimly lit room, with the pinhole facing some light source  you see an inverted image appearing on the translucent plat [@Forsyth2002].
 In figure \ref{img:pinholemodel}, a 3D object (pyramid) is projected first on a scene plane, and then on the image plane.
-Each point in the scene plane or _world frame_  will have it's correspondence in the image plane or _camera frame_.
+Each point in the scene plane or _world frame_  have it's correspondence in the image plane or _camera frame_.
 The distance from the pinhole to the image plane is called focal length.